State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_migration/README.md

 A more reliable tool is the [Screaming Frog] app.
 This has been used on the last few migrations.
 In addition to the crawl of a site, it can also be used in "[List Mode]" mode to test the resulting migration.
-Simply switch to list mode, the paste in all the URLs you want to test.
+Simply switch to list mode, then paste in all the URLs you want to test.
 To generate the list, take the source list of URLs, and replace the domain (e.g. http://eohhs.ri.gov/) with the new test domain (e.g. https://eohhs.riecms.acsitefactory.com/).
 Then execute the crawl, and look for any 404 response codes to identify problem pages